 Azienda Agricola Signano

 While at La Lastra, we also tasting through wines from Azienda Agricola Signano, a neighboring winery with a beautiful agriturismo (Il Casolare di Buscciano).
 This winery was founded in 1961 and produces wines under their Signano and Poggiarelli labels.
-Signano produces both whites (Vernaccia) and reds (Colli Senese DOC), and one of their hallmarks is that they produce only single-vineyard wines.
+Signano produces both whites (Vernaccia) and reds (Colli Senesi DOC).
+All the wines are single vineyard.

 Casolare Di Bucciano is a sixteenth-century habitation, lovingly restored, and surrounded by nature, vineyards and olive groves

-We compared Vernaccia vintages with those from La Lastra – for the most part – as an exercise in identifying traits and similarities in the wines from one year to another.
-Wines poured included Vernaccia 2023 from their Poggiarelli label and Signano Vernaccia Riseva 2019, and two much older vintages, a Signano Vernaccia 2003 and Riserva 2002, both of which, even though over 20 years old, still showed lovely notes of spice and dried fruit and retained good acidity – wonderful testament to Vernaccia’s ability to age for a long time if made to do so.
+During our tasting, we compared Vernaccia vintages with those from La Lastra – for the most part – as an exercise in identifying traits and similarities in the wines from one year to another.
+Wines poured included Vernaccia 2023 from their Poggiarelli label and Signano Vernaccia Riserva 2019, and two much older vintages, a Signano Vernaccia 2003 and Riserva 2002, both of which, even though over 20 years old, still showed lovely notes of spice and dried fruit and retained good acidity – wonderful testament to Vernaccia’s ability to age for a long time if made to do so.

 Visit this winery and agriturism: www.casolaredibucciano.eu